CheRayLiu/QuickShop/README.md

-The GraphQL endpoint will be available at `\graphql` The GraphQL IDE will be available at `\graphql` and can accessed be through browser The Full API documentation will be available at `\` and can be navigated through browser
+The GraphQL endpoint will be available at `\graphql` The GraphQL IDE will be available at `\graphql` and can accessed be through browser The full API documentation will be available at `\` and can be navigated through browser

 ### Complete purhcase with a shopping cart